printer83mph/CIS5650-Project3-CUDA-Path-Tracer/README.md

 It also comes with a clangd language server installed by default, and the VSCode extension along with it.

+## Performance Analysis + Notes

+When implementing depth of field, the performance hit was negligible.
+However, because our camera rays get more scattered, we need more samples to get to a clean final image.

+OBJ loading instantly hit performance.
+The table in the BVH feature section shows the huge sample time when naively iterating through mesh triangles.

+Once a BVH implementation was added, and mesh triangles were separated into individual primitives, performance could scale much more effectively.
+Passing these to the GPU is a bit of a nightmare, since hierarchical data structures and heap-allocated data isn't super possible.
+Instead, primitive trees had to be flattened.
+In order to reduce tree size, my implementation also allows for more than 1 primitive per leaf node, and it seems around 4 is the sweet spot.

 ## Usage